tucksravin/incidental-fox-productivity/README.md

 ### mvp

-use todos to fill in the left side of the timeline with time chunks build interface to add times and durations to todoist tasks so they can fill the left side scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data]
+stop the timeline from lagging a page behind build interface to add times and durations to todoist tasks so they can fill the left side scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data]